bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/sighash-anyprevout-ephemeral-anchors-and-ln-symmetry-eltoo.md

 Jonas: 00:46:15

-But L2 seems to be, sorry, LN-Symmetry seems to be supported across the board.
+But Eltoo seems to be, sorry, LN-Symmetry seems to be supported across the board.

 Greg: 00:46:22

 Some people still like penalties.
-Now I still think, well, maybe we should just look at getting ANYPREVOUT and do DARIC.
+Now I still think, well, maybe we should just look at getting `ANYPREVOUT` and do DARIC.
 Because I think it’s like a wonderful cleanup to the current protocol.
-If you had DARIC plus ephemeral anchors and stuff, I could make you a very nice set of bolts.
+If you had DARIC plus ephemeral anchors and stuff, I could make you a very nice set of BOLTs.
-I have bolt specs that seems very nice and shorter.
+I have BOLT specs that seems very nice and shorter.
 And watchtowers are much easier, that sort of thing.
 So I think there’s still some choices to be made.
 But maybe there’s enough to start.
 I need feedback from people.
-When I talk to people, I say, I’m really excited about L2 or LN-Symmetry or these kind of setups.
+When I talk to people, I say, I’m really excited about Eltoo or LN-Symmetry or these kind of setups.
 But they’re all busy doing their own thing, and they’re busy trying to stay away from politics.
 I totally get that.